colmap/colmap/doc/faq.rst

 The stereo reconstruction pipeline runs on the GPU using CUDA and puts the GPU under heavy load.
 You might experience a display freeze or even a program crash during the reconstruction.
-As a solution to this problem, you could use a secondary GPU in your system, that is not connected to your display.
+As a solution to this problem, you could use a secondary GPU in your system, that is not connected to your display by setting the GPU indices explicitly (usually index 0 corresponds to the card that the display is attached to).
 Alternatively, you can increase the GPU timeouts of your system, as detailed in the following.

 By default, the Windows operating system detects response problems from the GPU, and recovers to a functional desktop by resetting the card and aborting the